 Many organizations today are collecting vast amounts of data, but there's not always an easy way for people to work with it.
 The goal of data democratization is to improve that, because as you get more people working with data, you get better value out of it.
 More people thinking about how to use data effectively means more people making their jobs better and getting better results.

-The data democratization process is not a ‘big bang’ – something you switch on overnight and then it’s done.
-Partly because your data itself is ongoing – new data comes online, new capabilities are needed, and so on.
+The data democratization process is not a 'big bang,' something you switch on overnight and then it's done.
+Partly because your data itself is ongoing, new data comes online, new capabilities are needed, and so on.
 And partly because it comes down to building a data democratization culture.

+Giving everyone a login to your data warehouse is not enough, that's not going to help them.
 You need to build a culture around using and exploring data.
 People used to working with single applications might not be that effective when they suddenly get data from 200 applications.
-And that’s not even mentioning the difficulties in just giving everyone access to everything.
-Regulations, security and relevance all mean you have to think about what data is useful and for who.
+And that's not even mentioning the difficulties in just giving everyone access to everything.
+Regulations, security, and relevance all mean you have to think about what data is useful, and for who.

 Accessible data vs silos